Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, errors, and internal discontent.
-While it’s important to put in the effort to the fullest extent, committing beyond one’s capabilities can result in less efficiency and expected results.
+In most cases, overcommitting leads to burnout, mistakes and internal discontent.
+While it’s important to put in the effort but committing to a level that goes beyond one’s capability can result in less efficiency and the expected outcomes.

 - Practicing Time Management Techniques